aaaaaa123456789/bsp/specification.md

 The `bufstring` instruction concatenates a string (in the same format as for the `print` instruction) at the end of the message buffer.
 No separator is inserted before or after the string.

 The `bufchar` instruction appends a single Unicode character to the message buffer.
-An engine incapable of handling the full Unicode character set may choose to use a reduced character set and replace the remaining characters with suitable substitutes; it must however support at least the letters (A-Z, a-z), numbers (0-9), basic punctuation characters (`'-,.;:#%&!?/()[]`) and the space character.
-Passing a value that isn't a valid Unicode codepoint (`0x000000` to `0x00d7ff` and `0x00e000` to `0x10ffff`) is a fatal error.
+Passing a value that isn't a valid Unicode codepoint (`0x000000` to `0x00d7ff` and `0x00e000` to `0x10ffff`) is a fatal error; values above `0x1fffff` are reserved for further versions of the specification.

 The `bufnumber` instruction appends the decimal representation of a number to the message buffer.
 The number is treated as a 32-bit unsigned value and converted to decimal, and printed using the regular digit characters (0-9,